Patricia Siplon Dean’s Fellow for Development and Innovation, Professor of Political Science, Director of Public Health

 Recent News

-Patricia Siplon of the political science faculty joined a Saint Michael’s community Zoom conversation about the crisis in Ukraine in February sponsored by the College’s new Center for Global Engagement, illustrating the important practical utility of such a Center to help people understand and process world issues affecting their lives.
+Patricia Siplon of the political science faculty joined a Saint Michael’s community Zoom conversation about the crisis in Ukraine in February sponsored by the College’s new Institute for Global Engagement, illustrating the important practical utility of such a Center to help people understand and process world issues affecting their lives.
 President Lorraine Sterritt joined scores of students, college leaders, faculty and staff tuning in by Zoom to hear a panel consisting of Trish and other Saint Michael’s faculty from Political Science and International Relations, who took turns describing important insights, nuances and undercurrents that might escape Americans who only superficially are following news about Ukraine.
-The other contributing faculty experts were Professors Shefali Misra, Michael Bosia, Daniel Simmons, and the event’s host, Jeffrey Ayres (top right), director of the Center for Global Engagement.
+The other contributing faculty experts were Professors Shefali Misra, Michael Bosia, Daniel Simmons, and the event’s host, Jeffrey Ayres (top right), director of the Institute for Global Engagement.

 (posted July 2022)